Buy e-Books Here

 Then the past starts knocking.
 Old obligations, whispered deals, and the kind of trouble that doesn’t stay buried.
 Millie realizes survival isn’t just about cattle and weather, it’s about what a man will do to keep a ranch alive.
 She has to decide what she believes about Clem, and what she’s willing to risk for a home that’s starting to feel like hers.

 Dust and Inheritance is a gritty Western prequel about marriage, sacrifice, and the slow building of a legacy.
-It’s the story behind the Spyker Ranch, where love is earned, not gifted.
-If you liked the heart and heat of Boots and Stilettos, this is where the roots dig in, and where it all begins.
+It’s another clean and wholesome story behind the Spyker Ranch, where love is earned, not gifted.

 The Spyker Ranch Series Book 2